Optimal detection of sparse principal components in high dimension: Minimax lower bounds for detection

-We observe a gap between our upper and lower bound, with a term in $\log(p/k)$ in the upper bound, and one in $\log(p/k^2)$ in the lower bound.
-This gap has been observed in the detection literature before~\citep[see, e.g.,][for an explicit remark]{Bar02,Ver10} and, to our knowledge, has never been addressed.
+We observe a gap between our upper and lower bounds, with a term in $\log(p/k)$ in the upper bound, and one in\vadjust{\goodbreak} $\log(p/k^2)$ in the lower bound.
+This gap has been observed in the detection literature before [see, e.g., \citet{Bar02,Ver10}, for an explicit remark] and, to our knowledge, has never been addressed.
 However, if $p \geq k^{2+\varepsilon}$, $\varepsilon>0$, upper and lower bounds match up to constants, and the detection rate for the sparse eigenvalue is optimal in a minimax sense.
-Under this assumption, detection becomes impossible if $\theta < C\sqrt{(k/n) \log (p/k)}$ for a small enough constant $C>0$.
+Under this assumption, detection becomes impossible if $\theta< C\sqrt{(k/n) \log(p/k)}$ for a small enough constant $C>0$.